-This is a document issued by local or state building department inspector certifying that the manufactured home been installed and the home is certified for occupancy and conditions of permit application have been fulfilled.
-In some states the signed off permit is considered approval to occupy.
+This is a document issued by the local or state building department inspector certifying that the manufactured home has been installed, the home is certified for occupancy, and the conditions of the permit application have been fulfilled.
+In some states, the signed off permit is considered approval to occupy.

-HUD has entered into a cooperative agreements with 38 state governments to respond to consumer complaints about the performance of manufactured homes.
+HUD has entered into cooperative agreements with 38 state governments to respond to consumer complaints about the performance of manufactured homes.
 These state governments each designate a State Administrative Agency (SAA).
-If you have any complaints that have not been resolved about the performance of your manufactured home that have not been resolved by the retailer or the manufacturer, you should first contact the SAA in the state where you live.
+If you have any complaints about the performance of your manufactured home that have not been resolved by the retailer or manufacturer, you should first contact the SAA in the state where you live.

 This is the area between the floor of the manufactured home and the ground.
-This area is is enclosed by perimeter blocking or skirting.
-Foundation piers or blocks supporting the steel beams of the home frame are positioned per manufacturer’s instruction manual.
-The area is not habitable.
+This area is enclosed by perimeter blocking or skirting.
+Foundation piers or blocks supporting the steel beams of the home are positioned per the manufacturer’s instruction manual.
+This area is not habitable.